MSallermann/chemfit/docs/src/usage/objective_functions.rst

 The abstract ``ObjectiveFunctor``
 -------------------------------------

-The :py:class:`~chemfit.abstract_objective_function.ObjectiveFunctor` class is an abstract base class for functor based objective functions in ``chemfit``.
+The :py:class:`~chemfit.abstract_objective_function.ObjectiveFunctor` class is an abstract base class for functor based objective functions in ChemFit.

-Besides the obvious :py:meth:`~chemfit.abstract_objective_function.ObjectiveFunctor.__call__` method, which computes the value of the objective function for a given parameter set, there is only the :py:meth:`~chemfit.abstract_objective_function.ObjectiveFunctor.get_meta_data` method to be implemented, which is supposed to return a dictionary of meta data.
+Besides the obvious :py:meth:`~chemfit.abstract_objective_function.ObjectiveFunctor.__call__` method, which computes the value of the objective function for a given parameter set, there is only the :py:meth:`~chemfit.abstract_objective_function.ObjectiveFunctor.get_meta_data` method to be implemented.
+This method is supposed to return a dictionary of meta data.

 .. note::
     ``ChemFit`` also works with objective functions which do not implement the :py:meth:`~chemfit.abstract_objective_function.ObjectiveFunctor.get_meta_data` method (such as regular functions), but some functionality may be lost.

-The ``CombinedObjectiveFunction``
+The combined objective function
 -------------------------------------

-The :py:class:`~chemfit.combined_objective_function.CombinedObjectiveFunction` class is used to turn a list of individual objective functions into a single objective function which is the (weighted) sum of the individual terms.
+The :py:class:`~chemfit.combined_objective_function.CombinedObjectiveFunction` class is used to turn a list of individual functions into a combined objective function, formed by the (weighted) sum of the individual terms.

 Its use is demonstrated in the following